patrickbucher/daily-frontend-grind-q4-2024/diary.md

+# Day 2 (2024-10-03)

+I continued working through chapter 4.

 # Day 1 (2024-10-02)

 I worked through chapter 3 of _Eloquent JavaScript_ and documented how to use Deno as a REPL with a file to be evaluated first (e.g. containing function definitions to be called inside the REPL).

+I started reading chapter 4 in the evening on the train.

 # Day 0 (2024-10-01)